JimmyKenMerchant/jimmy-codeviewer/README.txt

 Every attribute in shortcodes seems like to be String type.
 Check shortcode_parse_atts in shortcodes.php in wp-includes.
 This function uses a set of shorcode attributes as a text.
 Therefore, for example, if you want some number as Integer type, you need cast the value to Integer type.
 PHP's integer cast uses 'atoi', a C language function.

-== Installation ==

-From "Plugins" of your admin page, just search and install "Jimmy Codeviewer".
-Make sure to activate "Jimmy Codeviewer" in "Installed Plugins", a "Plugins" sub menu.

-You can download and test developing version of this plugin from GitHub public repository. https://github.com/JimmyKenMerchant/jimmy-codeviewer/

-This Plugin uses several text domains.
-Names of shortcodes may conflict with shortcodes in other plugins.
-The name of post type, "jArticle" is considering its unique naming, but even "jArticle", this name may conflict with other names.
-LATEX, a renowned digital document preparation system, uses "jarticle" as a Japanese document class.
-But I think, in WordPress, "jArticle" as one of post types is unique naming.
-Before activating this plugin, make sure to check naming conflict between this plugin and others.
-Embedded CSS in this plugin uses several names for HTML ids and classes, such as "magazine-content".
-If you meet any naming conflict in whole HTML ids or classes in your page, change these names to save each unique naming.
-Changing names of ids and classes in "style-codeviewer.css" does not affect functions of shortcodes in this plugin.

-This plugin wants encoding of the text is UTF-8, otherwise you meet empty return of HTML code.
-Setting UTF-8 to mb_detect_encoding and mb_convert_encoding is useful.
-Plus, you can use UTF-8 as PHP default, e.g., set "default_charset = UTF-8" in php.ini.
-You may need settings of Multibyte String Extension (php-mbstring) and more to fit UTF-8 encoding.
-Make sure to set UTF-8 in HTML, e.g., write "<meta charset="UTF-8">" in head tag.
-In addition, MySQL's Table charset needs utf8mb4, collate needs utf8mb4_unicode_ci.
-UTF-8 is ultimatelly in-bytes format for Unicode.
-If you want to search raw Unicode, you may need utf-16 style Unicode sucn as "/\x{2010}/u".

-= Copyright =

-The Jimmy Codeviewer, A WordPress Plugin, Copyright 2017 Kenta Ishii Jimmy Codeviewer is distributed under the terms of the GNU GPL

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-== Frequently Asked Questions ==

 = Why will several special chars for searching make breaking of HTML in 'spansearch' series? =

 This problem is derived from the structure of shortcode itself. [, ], ", ', < , > should be used escape characters with ASCII code as the instruction below.